 BOND NO

 PREMIUM:

 WHEREAS, The , (hereinafter designated as

 "Obligee") and (hereinafter designated as "Principal") have

-entered into an agreement whereby principal agrees to install and complete certain designated at, dated, and is hereby referred to and made a part hereof;
+entered into an agreement whereby principal a public improvements, which said agreement identified as project (hereinafter designated as "Principal") have grees to install and complete certain designated, dated, and is hereby referred to and made a part hereof;

+and

-WHEREAS, Said principal is required u for the faithful performance of said agreement; under the terms of said agreement to furnish a bond
+WHEREAS, Said principal is required ur for the faithful performance of said agreement; nder the terms of said agreement to furnish a bond

-NOW, THEREFORE, We, the principal and firmly bound unto the hereinafter conduction dollars (\$\sqrt{States}\$ for the payment of which sum well and and as surety, are held alled "The Obligee," in the penal sum of lawful money of the United truly to be made, we bind ourselves, our heirs,
+NOW, THEREFORE, We, the principal and firmly bound unto the hereinafter ca dollars (\$ as surety, are held alled "The Obligee," in the penal sum of lawful money of the United truly to be made, we bind ourselves, our heirs,

-successors, executors and administrators, jointly y and severally firmly by these presents.
+successors, executors and administrators, jointly and severally firmly by these presents.

-executors, administrators, successors or assigns and truly keep and perform the covenants, condital alteration thereof made as therein provided, on time and in the manner therein specified, and meaning, and shall indemnify and save harmles as therein stipulated, then this obligation shall remain in full force and effect.
-As part of the obligation secured here therefore, there shall be included costs and reattorney's fees, incurred by county in successf costs and included in any judgment rendered. that if the above bound principal, his or its heirs, shall in all things stand to and abide by, and well itions and provisions in the said agreement and any his or their part, to be kept and perform and at the in all respects according to their true intent and so the Obligee, its officers, agents and employees, become null and void; otherwise it shall be and be about a distinct the face amount specified asonable expenses and fees, including reasonable fully enforcing such obligation, all to be taxed as

-addition to the terms of the agreement or to the waccompanying the same shall in any wise affecting ss that no change, extension of time, alteration or york to be performed thereunder or the specification ct its obligations on this bond, and it does hereby of time, alteration or addition to the terms of the ss.
+executors, administrators, successors or assigns, and truly keep and perform the covenants, condit alteration thereof made as therein provided on time and in the manner therein specified, and meaning, and shall indemnify and save harmless as therein stipulated, then this obligation shall remain in full force and effect.
+As part of the obligation secured heretherefore, there shall be included costs and reaction and included in any judgment rendered.
+The surety hereby stipulates and agrees addition to the terms of the agreement or to the we accompanying the same shall in any wise affect that if the above bound principal, his or its heirs, shall in all things stand to and abide by, and well ions and provisions in the said agreement and any its or their part, to be kept and perform and at the mall respects according to their true intent and is the Obligee, its officers, agents and employees, become null and void; otherwise it shall be and by and in addition to the face amount specified sonable expenses and fees, including reasonable ally enforcing such obligation, all to be taxed as that no change, extension of time, alteration or bork to be performed thereunder or the specification it its obligations on this bond, and it does hereby it time, alteration or addition to the terms of the

-IN WITNESS WHEREOF, this instrur surety above named, on ment has been duly executed by the principal and
+IN WITNESS WHEREOF, this instrum surety above named, on ent has been duly executed by the principal and

+Surety above Hailieu, Oli

 By

-By PRINCIPAL
+PRINCIPAL

 By: PRINCIPAL

-PRINCIPAL

-By: ATTORNEY-IN-FACT

-7 1 1 O W 1 L 1 - H 1 - I 7 C I
+By:ATTORNEY-IN-FACT